bryant1410/reified/README.md

 # Experimental EventEmitter API

 Currently a minimal event emitter API is implemented.
 It is still up for decision whether it will stay or not, based on performance impact and actual usefulness.
-Currently it's implemented with the goal are providing hooks into key processes, allowing modification of values.
+Currently it's implemented with the goal of providing hooks into key processes, allowing modification of values.
 The example usage is when a field needs special treatment during reification, some special mapping to values not easily represented in reify's api.
 The following is from the TTF font format example:

 ```javascript
 var TTFVersion = reified('TTFVersion', Uint8[4]);